DTStack/chunjun/docs/connectors-en/sqlservercdc/SqlserverCDC-source.md

 ## IX.
 Sample Scripts

-See the `flinkx-examples` folder in the project.
+See the `chunjun-examples` folder in the project.